 Best for: Indoor plants & small deck plants

 I’m sure you immediately think of a complicated and costly drip system when you read this.
-Well that is definitely a way to go, but remember there are also individual “drip” systems that are much like the watering bulbs, but you can control the flow.
-For example this Hydrospike adjustable dripper spike.
+Well that is definitely a way to go for a garden when a timer is added.

 Best for: Outdoor and indoor plants